ericmiguel/ericmiguel.github.io/_posts/2020-9-6-using-conda-environments-from-jupyterlab.md

 Anaconda is a great package manager for R and Python, as also as JupyterLab is a great interactive IDE.
 Although, when I started using these tools, I did not use all its capabilities.
 Past before I ended make a JupyterLab install for every env I had (horrible, shame on me!).
 Said that, today I will show you how to install JupyterLab once and use all other your envs without leave the lab GUI.

 <!--more-->
-At the end, you will be able to choose one which env your notebooks will be running:
+At the end, you will be able to choose on which env your notebooks will be running:
 ![_config.yml]({{ site.baseurl }}/images/img1_using_conda_environments_from_jupyterlab.png)
 *Just in case, my JupyterLab theme is named Simple Dark and you can find it [here](https://github.com/ericmiguel/jupyterlab_simpledark){:target="_blank"}.*